Firepal/duckjs/README.md

 ## Usage
 Add the script to your webpage and create a `div`, `pre` or `span` element with the "duckjs" id.

+The text in that element *will be the duck-delivery button's text.*

 ```html
 <!DOCTYPE html>
 <html>